Enrique2656/Enrique2656/README.md

 Early in life I always had a passion for taking things apart and understanding how they work, always looking at something beyond the final product, the hard work, and process for how something came to be.

 - 🔭 I’m currently working on ...
 A e-commerce and business website for an Attorney.
 - 🌱 I’m currently learning ...
-Javascript, js.node, REACT
+C#, .NetMVC, MySQL
 - 👯 I’m looking to collaborate with ... like minded engineers who dont mind eating cheesesteaks everyday for lunch.
 - 🤔 I’m looking for help with ... getting my foot in the door in the industry and making new connections.
 - 💬 Ask me about ...
 How I feel about putting pineapple on pizza.